oblinger/HookAnchorApp/T/Misc/SciFi.md

 - Man wakes with Amnesia & dead crew mates
 	- Bacteria is consuming the sun (thin line from sun to Venus)
 	- One nearby sun is immune, so he is sent to check it out.
-	- He is in medically induced coma to avoid psychological issues on long voyage.
+	- He is in a medically induced coma to avoid psychological issues on long voyage.
 - At Tau Ceti he meets another race ALSO trying to save themselves from this plague